Michael Fowler is a Professor and is cross-appointed to the Department of Mechanical and Mechatronics Engineering at the University of Waterloo.

 - Development of Battery and Fuel Cell Hybrid Power Train Vehicles and Test Benches

 - 2003, Doctorate, Chemical and Materials Engineering (Fuel Cell Reliability), Royal Military College of Canada

-- 1995, Other, Environmental Impact Assessment, Lakehead University
+- 1995, Certificate in Environmental Assessment, Environmental Impact Assessment, Lakehead University

 - 1988, Master's, Engineering Chemistry (Polymer Processing), Queen's University, Kingston